 PN 16092 NURSING OF MOTHERS AND INFANTS - This course focuses on the holistic approach to modern maternity nursing through the prenatal, antepartal, intrapartal and postpartum periods with emphasis on normal obstetrics and the normal newborn.
 Also, it includes complications of pregnancy and childbirth, and disorders of the neonate.
-Prerequisites: All Summer I, Summer II, and Fall Semester PN Course.
-Co-requisite: PN Clinical II
+Prerequisites: All Summer I, Summer II, and Fall Semester PN courses.
+Co-requisite PN Clinical II

 PN 16103 PHARMACOLOGY II - This course is designed to present the theory of the purposes, properties, doses, actions, side effects, and nursing interventions associated with specific medications.
 The medications are presented as to their effect on the various body systems and the nursing implications.
-Principles of intravenous therapy are presented.Prerequisites: All Summer I, Summer II, and Fall Semester PN courses.Corequisite PN Clinical II
+Principles of intravenous therapy are presented.
+Prerequisites: All Summer I, Summer II, and Fall Semester PN courses.
+Co-requisite PN Clinical II

 PN 16117 NURSING THE ADULT PATIENT WITH MED-SURG CONDITION - This course is designed to prepare the student in the nursing care of adult clients, developing skills on recognition of physiological manifestations of disease, planning and providing for physical and psychological comfort, assisting with therapy, and providing for rehabilitation are all presented.
 Prerequisites: All Summer I, Summer II, and Fall Semester PN courses.
-Corequisite PN Clinical II
+Co-requisite PN Clinical II publicschools, and home health .

-PN 16127 PRACTICAL NURSING CLINICAL II - This course covers specialty rotation two to three days a week.
-Students may be rotated through pediatrics, operating room, recovery room, outpatient services, women's center (obstetrics and newborn care), medical and surgical units, ICU/CCU, doctors' offices, senior care units, emergency departments, public schools, and home health.
 Sites are dependent upon availability.
 Emphasis is on total patient care.
 Prerequisites: All Summer I, Summer II, and Fall Semester PN courses.
 If any Spring Semester PN Course is repeated PN Clinical II must be repeated.

+PN 16127 PRACTICAL NURSING CLINICAL II - This course covers specialty rotation two to three days a week.
+Students may be rotated through pediatrics, operating room, recovery room, outpatient services, women's center (obstetrics and newborn care), medical and surgical units, ICU/CCU, doctors' offices, senior care units, emergency departments, 162

-PN 16141 LEGAL AND ETHICAL CONCEPTS - This course includes orientation to the nursing profession as to self-adjustment and development, personality development, ethical, legal, and social relationships with the patient, family, and co-workers.
+PN 16141 LEGALAND ETHICAL CONCEPTS - This course includes orientation to the nursing profession as to self-adjustment and development, personality development, ethical, legal, and social relationships with the patient, family, and co-workers.
 Therapeutic communication skills, human needs, health care delivery systems, vocational responsibilities of the practical nurse, and general information on nursing and nursing organizations such as the Arkansas Licensed Practical Nurses Association (ALPNA) are presented.